winni2k/DM/README.md

 ### Using GNU make

-Download a release version from the 'release' branch on github (for example v0.2.6).
+Download a *-CPAN release from the releases page on github (for example v0.2.6-CPAN).
 Enter the subdirectory with the version's name (for example DM-0.2.6).
 Then follow standard CPAN procedures: